-- Pope Paul dies, succeeded by Benedict XVI
+- Pope Paul dies, succeeded by Benedict XVI, the 265th pope.

 |A Liberty Street view of our Historic Downtown|